-From Cafeteria to Classroom: Make learning connections with CMSD School Nutrition in December
+From Cafeteria to Classroom: Make learning connections with CMSD School Nutrition in May

-Welcome to winter!
+Spring is in full swing!
 This year, CMSD School Nutrition is providing educators across the district with resources to connect what scholars are eating in the cafeteria to what they are learning in the classroom.
 Each month, we will highlight special meal days, holidays, and birthdays featured on our menus.
 We’ll also include food facts to help educators engage with students about positive nutrition.

 What’s on the Menu?